 For that reason, and just generally wanting not to be gross, I decided to try to find a better odor buster for my fridge.

-I was inspired to make a charcoal fridge deodorizer after running across some Japanese deodorizers online (similar to these on Amazon).
+I was inspired to make a charcoal fridge deodorizer after running across some Japanese deodorizers online (similar to ).
 The Japanese ones sounded pretty neat, but I read through the ingredients on a few of those fridge deodorizers and in general they use a lot of charcoal for odor absorption.

 I also saw a mention of using charcoal to deodorize your fridge on Apartment Therapy so I thought to myself, “I have a big bag of charcoal powder laying around so I should give it a shot.”
 And I did!